GSA/digitalgov.gov/content/news/2023/11/2023-11-06-advanced-section-508-compliance-testing-moving-beyond-automated-testing-and-screen-readers.md

 date: 2023-08-21 09:22:00 -0500
 title: "Advanced Section 508 compliance testing: moving beyond automated testing and screen readers"
-deck: The Office of Natural Resources Revenue was excited to learn about a comprehensive manual testing training  offered by the Department of Homeland Security.
-Two of their team members recently completed this training known as the Trusted Tester Training.
-Here is what the team members learned and how they practiced their newly acquired Trusted Tester knowledge.
+deck: "Members of the Office of Natural Resources Revenue team recently completed the free, six-course Trusted Tester accessibility compliance training and certification from the Department of Homeland Security.
+Here's what they learned, and how they applied this new knowledge to the two websites they manage."
-summary: The Office of Natural Resources Revenue was excited to learn about a comprehensive manual testing training  offered by the Department of Homeland Security.
-Two of their team members recently completed this training known as the Trusted Tester Training.
-Here is what the team members learned and how they practiced their newly acquired Trusted Tester knowledge.
+summary: "Members of the Office of Natural Resources Revenue team recently completed the free, six-course Trusted Tester accessibility compliance training and certification from the Department of Homeland Security.
+Here's what they learned, and how they applied this new knowledge to the two websites they manage."
 # See all topics at https://digital.gov/topics
 topics:
   - section-508